 Wooden Garage Doors

 Wooden doors have a natural, authentic appeal.
+That’s why they are a popular choice when it comes to new garage doors.
 They come in a variety of styles, including carriage style doors for the true traditionalists.
 Popular woods including cedar, redwood, fir, and meranti (luan).
-They can be a bit pricey and require more upkeep and maintenance.
+These garage doors can be a bit pricey and require more upkeep and repair.
 They’ll need to be sanded and painted regularly every few years.
 Wooden doors may be factory-stained, painted or finished on-site.

 Wood Composite Garage Doors